DataLab-Platform/DataLab/doc/roadmap.rst

 CodraFT 2.1
 ^^^^^^^^^^^

-* Minor changes following first public release (v2.0):
+* "Open in a new window" feature: add support for multiple separate windows, thus allowing to visualize for example two images side by side

-  - Non-modal separate view dialogs
+* New demo mode

-  - New command line option features
+* New command line option features (open/browse HDF5 files at startup)

 CodraFT 2.0